Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/a-layer-based-evaluation-of-signed-language-writing-systems/essay.md

 - what primary unit it centers
 - how it handles spatial and sequential organization
 - what sort of text model or technical model it gives
+- which layers are solved, borrowed, externally supplied, assumed, deferred, or not in scope
 - how well it is grounded in actual Sutton SignWriting practice and infrastructure
 - what evidence, maturity, authority, and prior-work engagement support its claims
 - where the layer-level judgment and full-path judgment differ